 The following individuals are eligible to apply:

-Applicants must be alumni of a S. government-funded exchange program (https://alumni.state.gov/list-exchange-programs) or a U.S. government-sponsored exchange program (https://j1visa.state.gov/).
+- Applicants must be alumni of a S. government-funded or sponsored exchange program (https://alumni.state.gov/list-exchange-programs) or a U.S. government-sponsored exchange program (https://j1visa.state.gov/).

-- Projects teams must include teams of at least two (2) alumni.
+- Project teams must include teams of at least two (2) alumni.

 - Alumni who are U.S. citizens may not submit proposals, but U.S. citizen alumni may participate as team members in a project.

 - Alumni teams may be comprised of alumni from different exchange programs and different countries.